 RA progresses differently in everyone.
 Some people have milder forms of the disease, while others may be at risk of severe complications, such as:

 - heart disease

-If a person has been experiencing a flare-up for several days with little relief, they should see their doctor.
-It is essential to manage flare-ups as early on as possible to help prevent long-term damage and reduce painful symptoms.
+If a person has been experiencing repeated flares with little relief, they should see their doctor.
+It is essential to manage flares as early as possible.

-Rheumatoid arthritis can be severe, especially during flare-ups.
+RA is a chronic, lifelong condition.
 People with RA should work with their doctor to establish a treatment routine that helps them maintain disease remission.

 If a person experiences more frequent or worsening flares, they should talk with their doctor about treatment adjustments.

 A person with RA may feel intense pain in their joints during flares.
 This can feel like sustained pressure, a burning sensation, or a sharp pain.